Age-Appropriate Priorities: Direct Assignment versus Draft

 Divisional draft pools are formed according to three main factors: (1) the player’s League Age; (2) the divisions the player is eligible for; and (3) whether the player attended any required player assessment.

 Little League separates players into divisions by age, not by school grade.
 The League Age chart specifies a player's League Age based on birthdate, using a cutoff of Aug 31 between League Ages.
 (Note that a player’s League Age and actual chronological age may differ.)
 The League Age chart also clearly shows which division(s) a player may play in based on League Age.

-  Player assessments, when required, are offered on a few dates in January and players only need to attend one session.
-Assessments are required for League Age 11 players who did not play Majors previously, League Age 10 players who want to declare for the Majors draft, and League Age 8 or older players who did not play Madison LL in the immediately prior season.
-Assessments allow us to collect up-to-date performance data for the player draft, helping to ensure a fair and equitable distribution of talent across all teams in a division.
+Player assessments, when required, are offered on a few dates in January or February and players only need to attend one session.
+Assessments are required for League Age 11 and 12 players who did not play Majors previously, League Age 10 players who want to declare for the Majors draft, and League Age 8 or older players who did not play Madison LL in the immediately prior season.
+Assessments allow us to collect performance data for the player draft, helping to ensure a fair and equitable distribution of talent across all teams in a division.